-Worm counts can either be done by estate staff once trained by the GWCT, or the guts from those grouse can be delivered to GWCT offices and we will do them for you as part of our Grouse Technical Services.
-As a guide, we know from previous research that more than 2,500 worms per adult grouse can impact on productivity and, ultimately, survival.
+Worm counts can either be done by estate staff, once trained by the GWCT, or the guts from those grouse selected can be delivered (or posted using a bio-bottle) to GWCT offices and we will do them for you.
+As a rough guide, we know from previous research that more than an average of 2,000 worms per adult grouse can severely impact on productivity and survival.
+It is the spread of individual worm values across the measured sample, guided by the average, that will help steer decisions on whether medicated grit is required to control worm parasites.
+Importantly, these count results should be discussed with your vet when asking for a medicate grit prescription.

 < Return to our guidelines